ichimokumike-netizen/Workspace/directives/neverloseajob-brand.md

 Appointments made using your rules, availability, and preferences.

 #### Respect for Your Business and Your People
-We support your staff — never replace them.
+People are the heart of your business.
+We support your team.

 #### Private & Secure Interactions
 Customer info is handled responsibly, safely, and confidentially.